grueproof/teamcharter/TeamCharterWorkshop.md

 For ten minutes, do a post-it note brainstorming session focusing on the follow question:

 "What are our rules for working together?
-In a perfect world, what is our perfect working state what would engourage us to stay engaged?"
+In a perfect world, what is our perfect working state what would encourage us to stay engaged?"

 ### Focus